140am/butler/README.md

 #### Timeouts and Default Behavior

 With the default `Client.timeout` requests will take max `2500` msec (2.5 seconds) to be accepted by a `Service Worker` and return a response or error.
-The Client can optionally also automatically re-connect (`Client.persistent = False`) and attempt multiple times (`Client.retries`) if required.
+If required the `Client` can optionally also automatically re-connect (`Client.persistent = False`) or attempt multiple times (`Client.retries`).

 ### Task Result Sink

-Optional extension to receive event / messages from Service Worker in a central place.
+Optional extension to receive event / messages from `Service Worker` instances:

 ```python
 sink = butler.Sink('tcp://*:5558')